 “This program is an answer to systemic discrimination and growing inequality, and aims to change the narrative regarding the lives of Indigenous children.”

 Check out these sample segments with English subtitles.

-There are hundreds of Indigenous languages in Mexico, and in many communities they are the primary means of communication.
+There are 68 Indigenous languages in Mexico with hundreds of variants, and in many communities they are the primary means of communication.
 Still, their use is not always accepted.
 For example, teachers in one Maya community in the state of Yucatán were barring their students from speaking in their mother tongue, Maya.

 In San Miguel Tzinacápan, in the state of Puebla, adults, teens and children operate a community radio station called Radio Tzinaka.
 The station promotes traditional practices and broadcasts the program “Pipilkonemej,” Nahuatl for “children.”